Value Differences

 The quality of our communion with him is his next priority.
 He wants us to love him with all our heart, soul, mind, and strength.

 God’s third priority is the quality of our interpersonal relationships.
-He wants us to treat others the way we want them to treat us.
+He wants us to treat others the same way we want them to treat us.

 God knows that if we live out these priorities, everything else he wants for and from us will fall into place, including our adoption of his moral code.